Hostaway/api/source/includes/_listing_updateListing.md

 `PUT https://api.hostaway.com/v1/listings/{listingId}`

 A listing object should be provided in the request body.

-The endpoint works in the following way:

-1. It creates a listing based on the payload
-2. It overrides the existing listing by the listing created from the payload.

-The best practice is to download a listing object by "Retrieve a listing" call, update the fields you need and then pass everything to this endpoint.

-If you don't pass a field the value will be set to `null` or to a default for the field.

 ### Response

 The updated listing object or error response.